 In addition the choir frequently performs in country centres from Warrnambool and Hamilton in the west through Bendigo and Moama in the north to Traralgon and Bairnsdale in the east and for many other towns and communities closer to Melbourne.

-The choir has accepted invitations to perform overseas on six occasions.
+The choir has accepted invitations to perform overseas on seven occasions.

 In 1997 the choir was invited to compete and perform in the South African International Eisteddfod at Roodepoort, Johannesburg.
 The choir also sang in Durban, Cape Town and several regions of Johannesburg, and received standing ovations for its singing, empathy with the audiences, and unique repertoire which included African songs and chants which the choir had learned specifically for the trip.